Crowdsourcing your design project fails all involved, here’s why:

-Crowdsourcing fucks the designer in the ass because they’re rarely ever going to get paid and they can’t even plan a project properly because they’re working for the slender chance that someone will choose their logo or whatever it is from a slop bucket full of others.
+Crowdsourcing fails the designer because they’re rarely ever going to get paid and they can’t even plan a project properly because they’re working for the slender chance that someone will choose their logo or whatever it is from a slop bucket full of others.
 All they can do is think “Bish-bash-bosh, gotta bang out a logo in an hour”.
 And that is what you get.
 You get a take-away logo that is boshed out in an hour, by a student, in India, who has no socks.

 Let’s get scientific, here’s how crowdsourcing ACTUALLY works, this is what you are getting involved in should you choose to:

 - Client has a problem and decides they need to do something about it, but they likely have little or no experience in marketing or design or whatever it is they are asking for

 - Client does their best to make a brief, so they ask for ‘a logo’ or ‘a brochure’ or whatever it is they have decided they need